anekemuna/team-dex/README.md

 The following **optional** features are implemented:

-- [ ] A crewmate can be given a category upon creation which restricts their attribute value options
+- [x] A crewmate can be given a category upon creation which restricts their attribute value options
   - e.g., a Dungeons and Dragons class or a development team role (project manager, product owner, etc.)
   - User can choose a `category` option to describe their crewmate before any attributes are specified
+    - *I implemented this by changing the ranges of the stats based on the Pokémon's type.*
   - Based on the category value, users are allowed to access only a subset of the possible attributes
 - [ ] A section of the summary page, displays summary statistics about a user’s crew on their crew page
   - e.g., the percent of members with a certain attribute